Mandatory disclosure rules – Guidance

 A person who fails to file an information return in respect of any of the mandatory disclosure rules when they otherwise are required to may be subject to a penalty.
 Penalties for failure to report pursuant to the mandatory disclosure rules will be subject to Headquarters’ oversight and approval requiring mandatory referrals.

 A person who is required to file an information return pursuant to the reportable transaction regime as well as corporations subject to the RUTT regime are not liable to a penalty if it is determined that they have exercised the degree of care, diligence and skill to prevent the failure that a reasonably prudent person would have exercised in comparable circumstances.
-This limitation is commonly referred to as a “due diligence defence.”
+This limitation is commonly referred to as a “due diligence defence”.

 Due diligence – reportable transactions and RUTTs

 The language for the due diligence defence with respect to penalties under the reportable transactions portion of the mandatory disclosure rules remains unchanged and parallels that of the existing due diligence defence for director’s liability under the Act.
 The due diligence defence for director’s liability under the Act has existed for over 40 years.
 The existing director’s liability due diligence provision has been the subject of litigation and subsequent guidance by the courts, including the Federal Court of Appeal.
-In light of the guidance provided by the courts, the following basic principles will inform the CRA’s approach to the due diligence defense provisions set out in the mandatory disclosure rules legislation:
+In light of the guidance provided by the courts, the following basic principles will inform the CRA’s approach to the due diligence defence provisions set out in the mandatory disclosure rules legislation:

 Other administrative reporting guidance